Greek M1934/39 helmet

 The M1934/39 helmet was the primary combat helmet used by the Greek Armed Forces during the Second World War.
 Greece purchased these helmets from Italy prior to the conflict as a replacement for their World War I-era Adrian helmets and refitted them with locally manufactured liners.

 Background

-The M1934/39 was initially produced and tested in Italy as a possible replacement for the Italian military's Adrian helmets.
+The M1934/39 was initially produced and tested in Italy as a possible replacement for the Italian military's World War I era Adrian helmets.
 The helmet did not meet their standards however, and they were sold to Greece as bare shells just before the outbreak of World War II.
 Once the Greeks received the M1934/39's they painted them green and added their own liners and chin straps.
 These liners were made from leather and featured seven 'tongues'.
 One of the 'tongues' was marked with a crown and the words ΕΛΛΗΝΙΚΟΣ ΣΤΡΑΤΟΣ ("Greek Army").
 Due to the sudden onset of hostilities between Greece and Italy, Greece did not receive the total number of helmets ordered and as a result, was unable to equip their entire army with the M1934/39.